 When I get a note like this from a musician in my Academy it confirms everything I hoped for when I built the school: that the Academy truly is a learning community and that that bringing musicians together from all across the globe to connect in that community enriches every one of us, and gives us permission to embrace the musical truths of who we really are.

-Here’s a note I got a couple weeks ago:
+Here’s a note I got from a student:

 I have just listened to chat No 6 and want to let you know that I so admire the way you approach things and in general your attitude towards … everything so far.
 I have been wanting to let you know that much earlier.